 Sony, one of the world's most-recognized consumer electronics brands, produces LED LCD TVs and is now branching out into the UHD TV market.

-- Dynamic range contrast: With Sony's 4K processor, the picture quality is enhanced and extended.
+Dynamic range contrast: With Sony's 4K processor, the picture quality is enhanced and extended.
 Enjoy incredible clarity and lifelike colors, along with stunning contrast.

 Android TV: Easily connect your Android smartphone to your Smart TV and conduct voice searches, use Chromecast from your phone to your TV and more.

-- Hi-res audio: Billed as the "world's first High-Resolution Audio TV," Sony's TV is designed to let the listener and viewer experience music the way it sounded live at a concert.
+Hi-res audio: Billed as the "world's first High-Resolution Audio TV," Sony's TV is designed to let the listener and viewer experience music the way it sounded live at a concert.

 Wedge shape: Blending aesthetics with practicality, the wedge base of the BRAVIA series not only saves space but also enhances the speaker's capacity, increasing audio quality.

 Component match: Sony has designed a full range of sound bars, speakers and more to work with their TVs to deliver a complete home-theater experience.

-Sony TVs Company Profile
+Sony TVs Company Information

 - Company Name: